 The volunteer group provides:

-- Time and effort (Adopt-a-Park Program Groups will visit a designated park a minimum of 6 times over the year – preferably more frequently)
+- A two year commitment of time and effort (Adopt-a-Park Program Groups will visit a designated park a minimum of 6 times over the year – preferably more frequently)

 - Personal protective equipment (appropriate foot wear/clothing, personal gardening gloves or latex gloves, eye protection if needed)